Key takeaways from Donald Trump’s meeting with Canada’s PM Mark Carney

 He later explained that it was his hope to create US industries that relied on no outside support, not even from close allies like Canada, whose economy is intimately interwoven with that of its southern neighbour.
 Trump referenced the decline of the American auto and steel industries as motives.

 “We want to make our own cars.
 We don’t really want cars from Canada, and we put tariffs on cars from Canada.
-At a certain point it won’t make economic sense for Canada to build those cars,” Trump said.
+At a certain point, it won’t make economic sense for Canada to build those cars,” Trump said.
 “And we don’t want steel from Canada because we’re making our own steel, and we’re having massive steel plants being built right now as we speak.”

 He also repeated his false assertion that the US trade deficit with Canada amounted to a “subsidy” — and he appeared to cast doubt about whether Canada’s economy would survive without US support.